devendranaga/linux-systems-programming-with-c/Inotify.md

-# Inotify
+## Inotify

-The inotify is a set of system calls that are useful to monitor the files and directories.
+The `inotify` are a set of system calls that are useful to monitor the files and directories.
 When a directory is modified, inotify will return events from the directory itself and also for the files inside the directory.

 The watching on the files for any changes is done for the following purposes \/ needs.

 1. configuration changes
 2. automatic backup program triggering
+3. directory monitoring for suspicious activity
-3. automatic crash dump collection of a program \(by watching the core files directory and uploading them to the server when any new cores get added\)
+4. automatic crash dump collection of a program \(by watching the core files directory and uploading them to the server when any new cores get added\)

 The following are the useful inotify calls.